 Martin Seligman describes absolute thinking as an explanatory style.
 An automatic thinking process for explaining the world.
 He explains that our explanatory style has three crucial elements: permanence, pervasiveness, and personalization.
 (2006) All-or-Nothing thinking adopts the worst of all three of these crucial elements.
 We suggest to our brain that the current condition is permanent, pervasive and personal.
 We tell ourselves we are doomed, and our organism responds accordingly.

 Albert Ellis called this irrational thinking.
-He demanded his patience to “Stop thinking wrong and start thinking right.”
+He demanded his patients to “Stop thinking wrong and start thinking right.”
 (2006).
 His advice may be appropriate for us too.

-Science has continued to progress, and unlike the foundation of Ellis and Seligman’s theories, the complexity of depression and anxiety extends are not creations of thoughts.
-While our thoughts may contribute and magnify, they are not the sole cause of psychosis.
+Science has continued to progress, and unlike the foundation of Ellis and Seligman’s theories, the complexity of depression and anxiety are not completely created by thoughts.
+While our thoughts may contribute and magnify maladies of emotion, they are not the sole cause of psychosis.
 The findings, however, do not dismiss the contributions of thoughts to aggravate feelings.
 Current studies continue to examine the relevance of thoughts on our moods.
 (Sahinturk, 2018).

 Categorical thinking speeds action, separating the world into definable categories of good and bad.
 The rigid thinker sees others as friends or enemies.
 These all-or-nothing approaches are not good for society or our felt experience of living.
 Life is much richer in color and texture than simple terms.
 Felt experience explored through a complex web of gradations, seeing deeper into experience, is not rejected or glorified but appreciated and integrated into a fuller life.
 Escaping our rigid and absolute thinking by flagging words that encompass all-or-nothing descriptions will soften the flow of emotions, creating a more manageable life.